-Renal sarcomas typically arise from the organ capsule or from the perisinuous space.
+Renal sarcomas typically arise from the organ capsule or the perisinuous space.
 They grow rapidly to a large size without lymphadenopathy.
 Due to their origin from mesenchymal cells, renal sarcomas easily cross anatomical boundaries like fascias.
-Although surrounded by a pseudo-capsule, the tumor may already have spread beyond the capsule.
-This explains the frequent local recurrences after radical surgery.
+Although surrounded by a pseudo-capsule, the tumor may have spread beyond the capsule, explaining the frequent local recurrences after radical surgery.

-High-grade sarcomas metastasize most commonly to the lungs, lymph nodes and less often to the liver..
+High-grade sarcomas metastasize most commonly to the lungs, lymph nodes, and liver..

 Signs and Symptoms of Renal Sarcomas

-Renal sarcomas often present with signs of an advanced tumor: flank pain, flank tumor and hematuria.
-Tumor growth is very fast.
+Renal sarcomas often present with signs of an advanced tumor: flank pain, flank tumor, and hematuria.
+Tumor growth is fast.

-CT scans reveal a large soft tissue mass originating from the kidney [fig. renal sarcoma].
+Large soft tissue mass originating from the kidney [fig. renal sarcoma].
 Osteosarcomas show extensive calcifications and liposarcomas contain adipose tissue.
-Scans of the thorax are done to complete staging.

 Therapy of Renal Sarcomas

-Radical nephrectomy with en bloc resection of adjacent organs (e.g. splen, pancreatic tail or colon) offers the best chance for cure.
-Despite maximum resection, local recurrences are common and repeat resections may be necessary.
+Radical nephrectomy with en bloc resection of adjacent organs (e.g., spleen, pancreatic tail, or colon) offers the best chance for cure.
+Despite maximum resection, local recurrences are common, and repeat resections may be necessary.

 Adjuvant radiotherapy and chemotherapy:

-Adjuvant therapy is often applied, since the prognosis is poor.
-The benefit of ajduvant therapy is not as well defined as for sarcomas of the extremity.
-The reponse rate of chemotherapy for metastatic sarcoma is low.
+Adjuvant therapy is often applied since the prognosis is poor.
+The benefit of adjuvant therapy is not as well defined as for sarcomas of the extremity.
+The response rate of chemotherapy for metastatic sarcoma is low.

 Renal sarcomas have a poor prognosis compared to sarcomas in other localizations.
-Major prognostic factors are the grading (differentiation) and margin status after resection.
-In the retrospective serie from Wang et al, the overall 1-, 3-, and 5-year survival rate was 86%, 41%, and 15%.
+The grading (differentiation) and margin status after resection are significant prognostic factors.
+The overall 1-, 3-, and 5-year survival rate was 86%, 41%, and 15% (Wang et al., 2011).
 The median survival was 28 months.
 After two years, only 10% were free of disease.
-The median survival with metastases or after recurrence was 8–10 months (Wang et al, 2011).
+The median survival with metastases or after recurrence was 8–10 months.